merody66/GovTech-Tech-Challenge/README.md

 ## Databases Task
-For this task, I have created the Entity-Relationship Diagram based on the requirements specified before creating the Dockerfile and DDL statements .sql file. <br>
+For this task, I have created the Entity-Relationship Diagram based on the requirements specified before creating the Dockerfile and DDL statements .sql file.
 Based on some tutorials I found online, we can start Postgres with Docker Compose. <br>

 ## Run